-To overcome the problem of correlation between the GSSP and coeval sections, stable isotopes were measured in high resolution from Tercis les Bains GSSP (Thibault et al., 2012).
-In this paper the Tercis d13C isotope curve was successfully correlated to the isotope curves from two Danish Basin cores (DK), that could represent the standard carbon isotope curve for the Boreal realm being calibrated to the nannofossil and dynocyst biostratigraphies.
+To overcome the problem of correlation between the ratified GSSP and coeval sections, stable isotopes were measured in high resolution from Tercis-les-Bains GSSP (Thibault et al., 2012).
+In this paper the Tercis δ^{13} C isotope curve was successfully correlated to the isotope curves from two Danish Basin cores (DK) that could represent the standard carbon isotope curve for the Boreal Realm, being calibrated to the nannofossil and dynocyst biostratigraphies.
 Moreover, Gardin et al. (2012) revised the biostratigraphy of the Bottaccione section, already calibrated to magnetostratigraphy, and gathered new calcareous plankton biostratigraphic and magnetostratigraphic data of the upper Campanian-Maastrichtian interval form the nearby Contessa section (Gubbio, central Italy).
 In addition, both the Contessa and Bottaccione sections have been analysed for stable isotopes by Voigt (2012) who reconstructed carbon isotope curves for both sections and correlated them to her new isotope curve from the Tercis GSSP.

-S. Gardin, B. Galbrun, N. Thibault, R. Coccioni, I. Premoli Silva, 2012.
-Bio-magnetochronology for the upper Campanian - Maastrichtian from the Gubbio area, Italy: new results from the Contessa Highway and Bottaccione sections.
-Newsletters on Stratigraphy 45/1, 75-103.

-- M. Machalski, 2012.
+- S. Gardin, B. Galbrun, N. Thibault, R. Coccioni, I. Premoli Silva, 2012.
+Bio-magnetochronology for the upper Campanian Maastrichtian from the Gubbio area, Italy: new results from the Contessa Highway and Bottaccione sections.
+Newsletters on Stratigraphy, 45/1, 75-103. - M. Machalski, 2012.
 Stratigraphically important ammonites from the Campanian-Maastrichtian boundary interval of the Middle Vistula River section, central Poland.
-Acta Geologica Polonica 62/1, 91-116. - N. Thibault, R. Harlou, N. Schovsbo, P. Schiøler, F. Minoletti, B. Galbrun, B.W.
+Acta Geologica Polonica, 62/1, 91-116. - F. Surlyk, S.L.
+Rasmussen, M. Boussha, P. Schiøler, N.H.
+Schovsbo, E. Sheldon, L. Stemmerick, N. Thibault, 2013.
+Cretaceous Research, 46, 232-256. - N. Thibault, R. Harlou, N. Schovsbo, P. Schiøler, F. Minoletti, B. Galbrun, B.W.
 Lauridsen, E. Sheldon, L. Stemmerik, F. Surlyk, 2012.
-Upper Campanian-Maastrichtian nannofossil biostratigraphy and high-resolution carbon-isotope stratigraphy of the Danish Basin: Towards a standard d13C curve for the Boreal Realm.
-Cretaceous Research 33, 72-90. - N. Thibault, D. Husson, R. Harlou, S. Gardin, B. Galbrun, E. Huret, F. Minoletti, 2012.
+Upper Campanian-Maastrichtian nannofossil biostratigraphy and high-resolution carbon-isotope stratigraphy of the Danish Basin: Towards a standard δ13C curve for the Boreal Realm.
+Cretaceous Research, 33, 72-90 - N. Thibault, D. Husson, R. Harlou, S. Gardin, B. Galbrun, E. Huret, F. Minoletti, 2012.
 Astronomical calibration of upper Campanian-Maastrichtian carbon isotope events and calcareous plankton biostratigraphy in the Indian Ocean (ODP Hole 762C): Implication for the age of the Campanian-Maastrichtian boundary.
-Palaeogeography, Palaeoclimatology, Palaeoecology 337-338, 52-71 - S. Voigt, Gale A., Jung C., Jenkyns H., 2012.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 337-338, 52-71. - S. Voigt, Gale A., Jung C., Jenkyns H., 2012.
 Global correlation of Upper Campanian Maastrichtian successions using carbon isotope startigraphy: development of a new Maastrichtian timescale.
-Newsletters on Stratigraphy 45/1, 25-53. - P.D.
+Newsletters on Stratigraphy, 45/1, 25-53. - P.D.
 Ward, J.W.
 Haggart, R. Mitchell, J.L.
 Kirschvink, T. Tobin, 2012.
 Integration of macrofossil biostratigraphy and magnetostratigraphy for the Pacific Coast Upper Cretaceous (Campanian-Maastrichtian) of North America and implications for correlation with the Western Interior and Tethys.
-GSA Bulletin 124 (5/6), 957-974.
+GSA Bulletin, 124 (5/6), 957-974.

-6. CHIEF PROBLEMS ENCOUNTERED IN 2012
+6. CHIEF PROBLEMS ENCOUNTERED IN 2013

-The need nowadays for a high-resolution framework to be exportable worlwide resulted in the necessity of re-visiting several candidate sections, already studied paleontologically, by implementing multiple biostratigraphies and stratigraphic tools other than fossils - those are profoundly affected by bioprovincialism in several intervals - like magnetostratigraphy, stable isotope stratigraphy, etc. In several cases, especially in the Late Cretaceous, the integration of multiple bio-, physical stratigraphies revealed that the candidate sections were unsuitable as GSSP.
-Consequently, new sections had to be searched and studied from the beginning.
-This resulted in a delay in submitting the GSSP proposals, taking also into account that scientists from different subdisciplines do not necessarily work at the same speed.
+The need, today, for a high-resolution stratigraphical framework that is applicable worlwide has resulted in the necessity of re-visiting several candidate sections, already studied paleontologically, by implementing multiple biostratigraphies and stratigraphic tools other than fossils (many of which are profoundly affected by provincialism in several intervals), such as like magnetostratigraphy, stable isotope stratigraphy, etc. In several cases, especially in the Late Cretaceous, the integration of multiple biostratigraphical data, together with physical stratigraphies, has shown that the candidate sections were unsuitable as a potential GSSP.
+Consequently, new sections have had to be considered and studied from scratch.
+This has resulted in a delay in submitting some GSSP proposals, also taking into account that scientists from different sub-disciplines do not necessarily work at the same speed.